Wild Lettuce Powder: Overview

 History of Wild Lettuce

-Wild lettuce grows like a weed, and it has used since ancient times.
+Wild lettuce has been used since ancient times.
 The Egyptians, for example, believed wild lettuce to be an aphrodisiac.
 In fact, Min, the Egyptian god of fertility, is associated with the herb, appearing in pictographs with the plant’s leaves and stalks.
-To this day, wild lettuce oil is used in Egypt in folk medicines, as an aphrodisiac and in cooking.
+To this day, wild lettuce oil is used in Egypt in folk medicines, and as an aphrodisiac.

 Beyond Egypt, wild lettuce was also popular in Ancient Rome.
-Pliny the Elder may have praised wild lettuce as the “twelve god’s herb,” which he used as a cure-all for a number of conditions.
-And Emperor Augustus build an altar to honor the herb, after it was used to treat a bout with asthma.
+Pliny the Elder may have praised wild lettuce as the “twelve gods herb,” which he used as a cure-all for several conditions.
+And Emperor Augustus built an altar to honor the herb, after it was used to treat his asthma.

 In modern times, wild lettuce has always had medical significance.
-In 1792, an American physician patented a process for harvesting the plant’s milky latex, which he used in a number of pain relievers.
+In 1792, an American physician patented a process for harvesting the plant’s milky latex, which he used in several pain relievers.
 And throughout the 1800s, doctors used wild lettuce when opium couldn’t be obtained.

-The leaves of the plant are toothed and narrow, and typically produce about 8 heads with yellow flowers.
+The leaves of the plant are toothed and narrow and typically produce about 8 heads with yellow flowers.
 The entire plant makes the milky sap, which oozes out when a leaf or stalk is broken.
-The sap hardens when it comes in contact with air.
+The fluid hardens when it comes in contact with air.

 About Our Wild Lettuce

-Our wild lettuce is grown and harvested in Albaina.
-Our growers have deep knowledge of the plant, and regularly produce dried leaf that’s high in essential oil content.
+Our wild lettuce is grown and harvested in Albania.
+Our growers have in-depth knowledge of the plant, and regularly produce a dried leaf that’s high in essential oil content.
 The powder is great for tea blends, in tinctures, or for use in capsules.
-We grind our wild lettuce right here in our facility.
+We grind our wild lettuce right here in our facility in South Florida.